sacchaur/go-crud-mongo/README.md

 1. Ensure you have Go, Docker and docker-compose is installed on your machine.
 2. Clone the repository.
 3. Navigate to the project directory.
+4. There are two ways to start the project:
+ - 1. You can directly run this on local for that you need to make sure to modify the .env file and set the `MONGODB_INSTANCE_LOCATION` to `ATLAS`.
+Run `go run main.go` to start the project.
-4. Run `make` to start the build on docker.
+ - 2. You can run this on docker and for that you need to make sure to modify the .env file and set the `MONGODB_INSTANCE_LOCATION` to `DOCKER`.
+Run `make` to start the build on docker.
+5. *Live-air instance only work on Mac*.

 ## Swagger Doc